A little Bit about me

 My journey

-I’m not here to fix you or tell you how to live your life.
-What I do is support you in building awareness, making choices, and trusting yourself, all with compassion and curiosity.
+I’m not here to fix you or tell you how to live your life. but to support you in building awareness, making choices, and trusting yourself, all with compassion and curiosity.
 My goal is to create a friendly space where you really feel heard, respected, and understood.

 Since everyone’s unique, I customise my approach to fit your specific experiences, needs, and goals.
 Think of me as your steady support while you figure out your own path forward.